Never mind the closing ceremony - here's British music

 University of Leeds, Leeds: Along with Manchester and Liverpool, Leeds is known as one of the major milestone cities out of London for British music.
 There are too many musical milestones to list here, but as they were at the closing ceremony we’re going as a local landmark for the recording of The Who’s Live at Leeds.
 Recorded at the University of Leeds, it’s often regarded as the best live rock album ever, and was the only one released while the band were still recording regularly.
 All together now for My Generation…

 Glastonbury: It’s more mainstream now than off the beaten track, but a look at British music in recent years has to include the mud baths and tunes of the Glastonbury Festival, going strong since the 1970s and with headline acts over the years including David Bowie, The Cure, Neil Young, Radiohead and U2.
-There was no Glasto in 2012, following tradition of letting the site lie fallow once every five years, but it’s all geared up to start again in 2013, with tickets on sale from 17 October.
+There was no Glasto in 2012, following tradition of letting the site lie fallow once every five years, but it starts again in 2013, with tickets on sale from 17 October.

 Stay: Avoid the muddy thousands and stay at a Glastonbury site a few miles from the festival, with no wandering around in a daze wondering which of the identical £9.99 tents is yours.
-Try an E-den camping cabin at Middlewick Farm just four miles away with a double bed, private shower room and barbecue from £60 a night, or park a tent, caravan or motorhome at The Cross Keys Inn six miles away, from £14.75 a night.
+Try an E-den camping cabin at Middlewick Farm just four miles away with a double bed, private shower room and barbecue from £60 a night.

 Finally, if you’re going to a site where campfires are allowed, remember to get the guitar out and croon that non-British but very campfire-and-camping song, Johnny Cash’s Burning Ring of Fire.
 Sorry.
 I’ll get me coat…